openstack-infra/infra-specs/specs/zuulv3.rst

               node: trusty  # override the node type for this project
           - devstack
           - devstack-deprecated-feature:
-              branch: stable/juno  # Only run on stable/juno changes
+              branches: stable/juno  # Only run on stable/juno changes
               voting: false  # Non-voting
       post:
         jobs: